 If your aim is to boost productivity in the classroom whilst using interactive flat panels, look no further than their collaboration features.
 It’s been proven that when students work together, they learn together.
 That is to say that when students collaborate, they will likely grasp the subject matter at a faster pace.
 Therefore, if students are learning faster, then you can go through the curriculum at a more efficient clip, thus boosting overall productivity.

 Interactive flat panel collaboration features function on two levels – classroom organization and student co-learning.
-In the case of latter, these features include file-sharing, sharable annotations, and digital classroom forums, among others.
+In the case of the latter, these features include file-sharing, sharable annotations, and digital classroom forums, among others.
 Fair warning — When it comes down to it, these tools enable will enhance productivity when implemented in a productive manner.
 If done so without proper planning and training, then don’t expect the results you may be looking for.

 2. Face the Front